February 2019 Newsletter

+Many things can change from year to year.
+All of which can change your tax situation.
 When you were deciding on when you were getting married, did financial reasons play a part?
 Or have you though about getting your children involved in creating your living legacy by opening a Donor Advised Fund?
-Contributions are eligible for a tax deduction in the year they make a deposit, the money is invested and grows tax-deferred, and then distributions are made as the family decides.
+Contributions are eligible for a tax deduction in the year they make a deposit.
+The money is invested and grows tax-deferred.
+Then, distributions are made as the family decides.

 Click below to open: